AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 have differentiated production time-series for each Monte-Carlo year.

 ### Investment in flexibility
-The modeling of flexibilities, such as Pumped storage, is generally based in ANTARES on a set of virtual nodes/links and coupling constraints.
-To make flexibility an investment candidate, a link must be identified in the ANTARES modelling whose transmission capacity corresponds to the capacity of the flexibility (at its maximum power for example, the size of a stock, etc.).
+The modeling of flexibilities, such as Pumped storage, is generally based in Antares on a set of virtual nodes/links and coupling constraints.
+To make flexibility an investment candidate, a link must be identified in the Antares modelling whose transmission capacity corresponds to the capacity of the flexibility (at its maximum power for example, the size of a stock, etc.).
 For example, in the case of the Pumped storage in **Figure 3 (c)**, the capacity of the Pumped storage (equal to its pump and turbine capacity) is defined by the maximum possible flow on the link between *area2* and *hub*: it is by this link that the investment in this flexibility will be characterized.
-The classical binding constraints must be added in the ANTARES simulation to represents the storage (for example: with a negative ROW Balance in psp-in and a positive ROW Balance in psp-out and the following constraint).
+The classical binding constraints must be added in the Antares simulation to represents the storage (for example: with a negative ROW Balance in psp-in and a positive ROW Balance in psp-out and the following constraint).